lebenebou/EnvSync/README.md

 # MUREX CLI
-Manipulate GQAF, Jira and more through the command line
+Manipulate GQAF, Jira and more through the command line.